kyma-project/kyma/components/compass-runtime-agent/README.md

 This is the repository for the Compass Runtime Agent.

 The main responsibilities of the Compass Runtime Agent are:
-- Establishing a trusted connection between the Runtime and the Compass
+- Establishing a trusted connection between the Runtime and Compass
-- Renewing the trusted connection between the Runtime and the Compass
+- Renewing the trusted connection between the Runtime and Compass
 - Configuring the Runtime